A Wiener-Ikehara type theorem and its application to Chebyshev bounds for Beurling primes: Preliminaries

 Let $I\subset \mathbb{R}$ be open.
 Consider $t_0\in I$ and let $X$ stand for $A,PF,$ or $PM$ (or similarly other suitable spaces).
 A Schwartz distribution $g\in\mathcal{D}'(I)$ is said to be an element of $X_{loc}(t_0)$ if there is a neighborhood of $t_0$ in $I$ where $g$ coincides with an element of the global space $X(\mathbb{R})$.
 We then set

+Clearly, $X_{loc}(\cdot)$ is a sheaf.
+(In fact, a fine sheaf, which can be established exactly as in \cite[``Theorem of piecewise sewing", p.~14]{vladimirovbook} due to the existence of $C^{\infty}$-partitions of unity for instance.)
 We term $A_{loc}(I)$ the local Wiener algebra on $I$, and $PF_{loc}(I)$ and $PM_{loc}(I)$ the spaces of local pseudofunctions and pseudomeasures on $I$.
-One can easily check that local pseudofunctions are characterized by a generalized Riemann-Lebesgue lemma \cite{korevaar2005}.
-A distribution $g$ is a local pseudofunction on $I$ if and only if for each $\varphi\in\mathcal{D}(I)$
+One can readily check that local pseudofunctions are characterized by a generalized Riemann-Lebesgue lemma: